Brenda Thompson founded her boutique agency in Austin, and now works with clients around the country.

 She began her career in journalism, as a newspaper reporter and magazine editor after graduating with a journalism degree cum laude from the University of Texas at Austin.
 She later studied for a master’s in business administration degree with an emphasis on marketing at St. Edward’s University.

-She was one of the founders of the now-international Social Media Club, organized for the purpose of sharing best practices, establishing ethics and standards, and promoting social media literacy.
-She’s been a finalist twice for the Austin Business Journal’s Profiles in Power awards, and was included in the Austin American Statesman’s Out & About 500 List for five years.
+She was one of the founders of the now-international Social Media Club, has twice been a finalist for the Austin Business Journal’s Profiles in Power awards, and was included in the Austin American Statesman’s Out & About 500 List for five years.
 Her work for previous employers received a number of national awards, including from the Council for Advancement and Support of Higher Education.

 Kevin Smothers is a 20-year veteran of the strategic communications and events space in Austin and Los Angeles whose career has spanned the luxury retail, nonprofit, contemporary art, hospitality, food and beverage, live entertainment, music, and film industries.